kunal260100/stock_performance_analysis/README.md

 # stock_performance_analysis

 Stock performance analysis for the top 5 stocks of 2023 and their visualization for the comparison in between them.
-The `API` that is used is yfinance library.
+The `API` that is used is `Yfinance` library.

 The stocks used in the analysis of visualization are: